Google Algorithm Update: Boost your SEO on 2022

 This update is really important and constitutes a big shift in SEO.
 As Google wants to rank sites at the top that users love the most, branding has always been an important factor to position your site.

-Optimizing your site for this Google’s algorithm update.
+Optimizing your site for Google algorithm changes.

 When doing it, take into account that the algorithm is going to work from a page-level basis, because if you have a couple pages with a poor experience but most of your pages are good, they won’t penalize your whole domain.